Skip to content Accessibility statement

 Study with us

-Study at York and become a business leader ready to work with talented creatives from the performing arts across the world.
+Study at York and become a business leader ready to work at the heart of the creative industries — one of the most dynamic and significant growth sectors of our time.

 Our facilities include three professional HD television studios, theatre stages, post-production suites and a 140-seat 4K digital cinema with surround sound.